athiccahh/StellaSim/README.md

 - Object database
 - Astronomy lessons

 Some pages use real data from external astronomy APIs.
-Other pages are interactive educational simulations designed to explain space concepts visually.

 ---